ha1low/ha1low/README.md

 I am Matvei.
 I specialize in cybersecurity operations, combining offensive and defensive methodologies to expose weaknesses and engineer resilience.
 My work focuses on real-world application: if it doesn’t work under pressure, it’s irrelevant.

-Currently studying in Moscow polytechnic university and RSSU college.
+Currently studying in Moscow polytechnic university for Cybersecurity and in RSSU college for Tourism.
 Participating in various events hosted by top universities of Moscow.

 ⌍AREAS OF EXPERTISE⌎